Contemporary Art Society of Victoria

 How long is The Australian National Brooch Show on for?

-• The Second venue will be the Fitzroy Library, (wall display cases) at 128 Moor Street, Fitzroy (Melway ref: 2C B9).
-The show will be open to the public from the 3 August to the 29 September 2016 The Fitzroy Library Hours are: Monday: 10am - 6pm Tuesday: 1pm – 8pm Wednesday: 1pm – 8pm Thursday: 10am – 6pm Friday: 1pm – 6pm Saturday: 10am – 4pm and Sunday: 2pm – 5pm.
+The First venue will be the Fitzroy Library, (wall display cases) at 128 Moor Street, Fitzroy (Melway ref: 2C B9).
+The show will be open to the public from the 8 May to the 1 August 2021.
+The Fitzroy Library Hours are: Monday: 10am - 5pm.
+Tuesday: 10am - 8pm Wednesday/Thursday/Friday: 10am – 5pm Saturday: 10am – 4pm and Sunday: closed.

 How much does it cost to enter?

-You can pay your entry fee by any of these methods - click the Forms-Payments menu at the top.
+ALL Australian entrants are to include return postage with brooches.
+(Australian Postage stamps, not cash) ONLY overseas entrants to pay postage via paypal.
+You can pay your return postage fee by any of these methods - click the Forms-Payments menu at the top.

 • Credit Card via the secure PayPal site (see below for instructions)